+78611

+Grade Level: 12th

+Prerequisite: None

-Note: This interdisciplinary course can fulfill a Computer Science or Art requirement
+Note: This interdisciplinary course can fulfill the

+requirement of a semester of Computer Science OR Art

-Positioned squarely at the intersection of Computer Science and Visual Arts, the Coding Palette course is designed to promote software literacy within the visual arts, and visual literacy within technology.
-The class will carefully blend problem-solving ability with creativity, showing students not only how to code and solve problem sets, but also articulate their personal artistic vision with digital tools.
+Fusing Art and Code, this course is positioned squarely at the intersection of Computer Science and Visual Arts, carefully blending problem-solving ability with artistic creativity.
+It guides students not only how to code and solve problem sets, but also articulate their personal artistic vision with digital tools.